 While you can make the case that they’re just as likely to deal the minimum amount of damage or below-average damage this is less of an issue in my opinion.
 Having this type of high-risk, high-reward damage output is generally more of a boon for a character than it is a detriment.

 Frost Giant Everlasting One Weaknesses

-It’s true that they frost giant everlasting ones have an above average movement speed of 40 ft., and that they do have a ranged option.
+It’s true that the frost giant everlasting ones have an above-average movement speed of 40 ft., and that they do have a ranged option.
 However, Rock is far from their ideal attack option.
 Any spell or ability that can halve the giant’s movement speed or further slow them makes them considerably less threatening.